Achref-Yak/smart-waste-management-system/README.md

-In this IoT engineering project, we have demonstrated how to trackand moitor in real-time, senors data of trash bins located in a city,
+In this IoT engineering project, we have demonstrated how to track and monitor in real-time, senors data of trash bins located in a city,

 This project used MEAN Stack for application development.